fs-webdev/eslint-config-frontier/README.md

 1. Run `npm install fs-webdev/eslint-config-frontier --save-dev`
 2. Add `"extends": ["frontier"]` to your eslint config.

+## Extended Options/Configs

+* To support more modular usage of eslint, we have added a very basic eslint config for react and for "es6" code.
+* To use them, you can just add `"extends": ["eslint-config-frontier/es6"]` in your eslint config

+### Extended Config Details

+#### es6
+The es6 config uses airbnb as a base rule config, and adds prettier/recommended rules on top of it.
+This also utilizes babel-eslint as the parser so eslint will be able to recognize some newer features like objectDestructuring

+#### react
+The react config is very basic.
+It uses the react plugin and extends prettier/react rules.
+Also turns on jsx and experimentalObjectRestSpread parserOptions

 ## CodeClimate Usage

 It is important to note that in order for CodeClimate to use this custom config, we have to work around their limitations a bit.